Feeding food waste to pigs and preventing disease

 Why rules are needed

-Despite border controls, unauthorised meat products could potentially get into New Zealand.
-This illegally imported meat could contain diseases like foot-and-mouth disease and the swine fevers.
+Despite our strict border controls, unauthorised meat products could potentially get into New Zealand.
+This illegally imported meat could contain diseases like foot-and-mouth disease or any of the swine fevers.
 Feeding it to pigs could spread these diseases.

 - pig owners and farmers